Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 Body field          | Type                   | Description
 --------------------|------------------------|----------------
 Anchor              | Pointer<Nonce1|Spend1> | Used to guarantee uniqueness of this entry.
-Value               | AssetAmount            | Asset ID and amount being issued.
+Value               | AssetAmount1           | Asset ID and amount being issued.
 Data                | Hash                   | Hash of the reference data for this entry, or a string of 32 zero-bytes (representing no reference data).
 ExtHash             | [ExtStruct](#extension-struct)| If the transaction version is known, this must be 32 zero-bytes.